tagazok/my-workshops/static-web-apps/tutorial.md

 ```
 ### Let's code

-Now that we have our database setup and have added some data to it, let's make sure our user interface displays them!
+Now that we have our database setup and have added some data to it, let's make sure our user interface displays it!

 In your `tasks-get` Azure function, start by importing the  mongoClient from the mongodb library we installed earlier